-1.Now that I have selected Universal Registrars, who will be my contact?
+1.Now that I have selected UR ISO LTD, who will be my contact?

 In the short term, you may continue to work with the Client Relations Manager who has been assisting you through the selection process.
 However, for audit-related information, your primary contact, and the person best equipped to help you will be your assigned lead auditor.